EmanueleFrancazi/PCNGD-Algorithms/README.md

 As mentioned, the simulation is started through a bash script (`PythonRunManager.sh`).
 Within that script, some parameters are set.
 Specifically:
 * **FolderName** : is the name of the folder that will contain all the results of the execution.
-* **Dataset** : parameter that identifies the dataset to be used; at present the code accepts only CIFAR10 as dataset; to include other datasets (e.g. MNIST) some small changes are necessary because of the different data format.
+* **Dataset** : parameter that identifies the dataset to be used; at present the code accepts either CIFAR10 or CIFAR100 as dataset; to include other datasets (e.g. MNIST) some small changes are necessary because of the different data format.
 * **Architecture** : parameter that identifies the network to be used for the simulation: some option already available (see "DEFINE NN ARCHITECTURE" in CodeBlocks.py).
 Including an arbitrary architecture is very simple; just define the corresponding class and a name that identifies it as a parameter, following the example of the networks already present.
+* **DataFolder** : Path to the folder that contains the dataset to be used in the simulation
 * **LR** : the learning rate that will be used.
 It can be a single value or a set of values (which will be given one after the other)
 * **BS** : the batch size that will be used.
 Can be a single value or a set of values (which will be given one after another)
 * **GF** : This parameter sets the block size, for groupings operated in group norm layers.
 It can be a single value or a set of values (which will be given one after the other)
 * **DP** : Dropout probability.
 This parameter sets the probability of zeroing entries across dropout layers.
-It can be a single value or a set of values (which will be given one after the other) \
+It can be a single value or a set of values (which will be given one after the other)

 For each of the above parameters, it is also possible to select more than one value.
 In this case, `i2`-`i2`+1 runs will be performed sequentially for each combination of the chosen parameters.
 For each run, the simulation is started, from the bash script, through the command: \
-`python3 MainBlock.py $i $FolderName $Dataset $Architecture $LR $BS $GF $DP` \
+`python3 MainBlock.py $i $FolderName $Dataset $Architecture $DataFolder $LR $BS $GF $DP` \
 The `MainBlock.py` script is thus called.

 ## `MainBlock.py`